cucumber-ltd/gherkin-lint/README.md

 # gherkin-lint

+Most people put too much in their Gherkin.
+Verbose gherkin makes for bad documentation.

+> Perfection is Achieved Not When There Is Nothing More to Add, But When There Is Nothing Left to Take Away.
+--Antoine de Saint-Exupéry

-Finds common antipatterns in Gherkin and suggests solutions
+Gherin-Lint finds common antipatterns in Gherkin and suggests solutions.

 ## Rules